bufbuild-ru/docs/docs/bufstream/releases/index.md

 #### Features and improvements

 - Add support for AWS Glue as an Iceberg™ catalog.
-- Support configuring Iceberg™ REST and AWS Glue data catalogs in the Bufstream Helm chart.
+- Support configuring Iceberg REST and AWS Glue data catalogs in the Bufstream Helm chart.

 ## v0.3.25